happyloa/Site-Add-on-Watchdog/readme.txt

 * The official changelog mentions security or vulnerability fixes.
 * (Optional) WPScan lists open CVEs for the plugin when you provide your own API key.

-The plugin runs a daily scan via WP-Cron and stores results locally.
+The plugin runs on a schedule you control—choose daily, weekly, or rely on manual scans—and stores results locally.
 Nothing leaves your site unless you explicitly configure outgoing notifications.

 === Privacy first ===